The Cheeky Monkey Media Blog

 - The art and science of organizing and labeling websites, intranets, online communities, and software to support usability and findability.

 - An emerging community of practice focused on bringing principles of design and architecture to the digital landscape.

 Although, this definition might be accurate.
 It can still be a bit confusing.

 I was recently interested in grabbing a novel to read on a planned trip.
 I had no idea what I wanted to read, so I headed to the library to see if anything caught my eye.

 Upon entering the cool, quiet interior of the library, I was overwhelmed with choices.
 I tend to like quite a wide variety of books, from biographies to fantasies.
-Since I didn't have a specific author in mind, the first thing I noticed was how the books were organized into categories based upon genres.
+Since I didn’t have a specific author in mind, the first thing I noticed was how the books were organized into categories based on genres.
 How handy.

-I wasn't looking for anything too heavy, so I thought maybe fantasy would be a good choice.
-In this section, the individual books were organized by author's last name, alphabetically.
+I wasn’t looking for anything too heavy, so I thought maybe fantasy would be a good choice.
+In this section, the individual books were organized by the author’s last name, alphabetically.

 Notice a pattern here?

 The library has a LOT of books, and people may want to search for a volume in many different ways.
 This is essentially what an Information Architecture is.